tbhbhbh/main/collated/main/tbhbhbh.md

         if (keywords.size() == 1) {

-            setUpTagList(); // prepares the keyword in tag form to compare with persons

             /* Case 1: keyword is a character (aka initial)
              * searches for people with names (Both first and last names) that start with the character */